Sly Cooper: Thieves in Time: Reception

-Legacy
+Future

-Despite Thieves in Time ending on a cliffhanger, the Sly Cooper series has been stagnant since then.
-On November 14, 2014, following messages from Sly Cooper fans, Sanzaru Games released a statement on Facebook that they were not developing a future game.
-Although the developer did not state a rationale, Caty McCarthy of USgamer inductively-reasoned that low sales and the industry's focus of hyper-realistic video games that took advantage of console power at the expense of cartoon-y products may have motivated Sony to not continue the series.
-Additionally, a film adaptation with a released teaser trailer and projected for a 2016 release, as well as an announced animated series, never entered production.
+Despite Thieves in Time ending on a cliffhanger, the Sly Cooper series has been on hiatus.
+Sanzaru Games stated in 2014 via Facebook that they were not developing a sequel.
+Although the developer did not state a rationale, Caty McCarthy of USgamer inductively-reasoned that low sales and AAA gaming's focus of hyper-realistic video games that took advantage of console power at the expense of cartoon-y products may have motivated Sony to not continue the series.
 When McCarthy asked Sanzaru development director Omar Woodley, who joined the company after Thieves in Time, about a potential future entry, he responded, "You never know what's on the horizon.
 Some of these projects come in of our own initiative trying to drive them, others are publishers outside Sony, Microsoft, Nintendo, and they come to us with an idea and we come together on cohesion of a vision.
 But you never know what you'll embark on next."

-In August 2021, rumors of Sly Cooper 5 being developed began to surface.
-Although, it has been noted that neither Sanzaru Games nor Sucker Punch Productions are the team behind the sequel.
+In December 2019, Sanzaru creative director Matt Kramer, who served as designer on Thieves in Time, revealed in an interview on the YouTube channel Kinda Funny Games Daily that the Ancient Egypt chapter teased in the secret ending was intended to be released as downloadable content, but Sony canceled these plans.

+In August 2021, a "reputable leaker" backed up a claim that a fifth Sly Cooper was being developed, although neither Sanzaru nor Sucker Punch are expected to return.
+Despite this, in July 2022, Sucker Punch officially confirmed that there were no Infamous nor any Sly Cooper projects currently in development, but didn't rule out future installments in either series.